 This is a case where Court of Criminal Appeals reversed Court of Appeals in its holding that there was insufficient evidence of operating and rendering of an acquittal.
 The Court of Criminal Appeals found that it was sufficient that vehicle was parked on side of road partially in a private driveway.
-Defendant was asleep in driver's seat, the engine was running, no one else was in or in vicinity of vehicle when officer arrived, no open containers were in vehicle.
-Officer smelled odor of alcohol beverage when window was rolled down, and Defendant appeared intoxicated and admitted he had been drinking.
+The defendant was asleep in driver's seat, the engine was running, no one else was in or in vicinity of vehicle when the officer arrived, no open containers were in vehicle.
+The officer smelled odor of alcohol beverage when window was rolled down, and the defendant appeared intoxicated and admitted he had been drinking.
 The Court of Appeals incorrectly focused on missing evidence.